Reheating in runaway inflation models via the evaporation of mini primordial black holes: Gravitational Waves and BBN/CMB Constraints

 There are two sources of primordial GWs that we are going to discuss.
 First, the quantum tensor perturbations generated during inflation, called inflationary or primary GWs \cite{Starobinsky:1979ty}.
-Second, the classical GWs generated by density perturbation, called induced or secondary GWs \cite{Matarrese:1992rp, Matarrese:1997ay}.
-There are also the Hawking radiated gravitons \cite{Anantua:2008am, Dong:2015yjs, Arbey:2021ysg, Domenech:2021wkk } whose implications are going to be examined in a separate work.
+Second, the classical GWs generated by density perturbation, called induced or secondary GWs \cite{Matarrese:1992rp, Matarrese:1997ay} and for a recent review see \cite{Domenech:2021ztg}.
+There are also the Hawking radiated gravitons \cite{Anantua:2008am, Dong:2015yjs, Arbey:2021ysg, Domenech:2021wkk}, as well as other aspects (see, e.g., \cite{Sandick:2021gew}), whose implications are going to be examined in a separate work.